anderssv/the-example/doc/fakes.md

 but most of them are described in [this classic article by Martin Fowler called Test Doubles](https://martinfowler.com/bliki/TestDouble.html).

-> :white_check_mark: You can find the example code here: [ApplicationFakeTest.kt](../src/test/kotlin/fakes/ApplicationFakeTest.kt)
+> :white_check_mark: You can find the example code in [ApplicationFakeTest.kt](../src/test/kotlin/fakes/ApplicationFakeTest.kt)

 # I make fakes like...
 It is quite simple really.